Room 1

 ~8-9 hours

-Where is Barbados?
-Barbados sits in the Lesser Antilles and is the most eastern of all the Caribbean islands.
-This small coral island is just 21 miles long and 14 miles wide, with crashing Atlantic waves on the east coast and the calmer waters of the Caribbean Sea on the west coast.
-Our best time to visit guide can help you decide when to travel to Barbados.
+Where is Barbados located?
+Barbados is situated in the Lesser Antilles, positioned as the most eastern of all the Caribbean islands.
+This compact coral island spans just 21 miles in length and 14 miles in width, boasting crashing Atlantic waves along its east coast and tranquil waters of the Caribbean Sea along its west coast.
+To determine the optimal time to visit Barbados, consult our comprehensive guide.

 West & south coasts